RainerMtb/cuvista/README.md

 <img src="http://img.youtube.com/vi/kD84VqBurZc/mqdefault.jpg" alt="Cuvista Demo" width="320" height="160" border="10"/>
 </a>

+## GPU Support
+For Cuda acceleration a device with Compute Version 5 or later is required

+With OpenCL the device must support at least version 2

 ## Getting started
 Get the latest version from the [Releases](https://github.com/RainerMtb/cuvista/releases) page, download, unzip and run either ```cuvista.exe``` on the command line or ```cuvistaGui.exe``` for a windowed user interface
 ## Building
-To work on the code yourself and build the application, get the source code and start by opening ```Deshaker.sln```
+To work on the code yourself and build the application, get the source code and start by opening ```Deshaker.sln``` in Visual Studio

 ## Resources and Dependencies
 - Windows 11 64bit